54696d20/Aspire-With-Friends/README.md

 3. **Optional Setup**
    - **WeatherAPI.com API key** for weather functionality (see [WEATHER_API_SETUP.md](WEATHER_API_SETUP.md))
    - **Keycloak** for authentication (see Authentication section below)
+   - **Database initialization** - The MasterDataService requires the `MasterDataDb` database to be created (see Troubleshooting section)

 ---